magefm/shipping-cost/README.md

-shipping-cost
+Shipping Cost
 =============

-Magento module that saves the shipping cost along the placed order
+Magento module that saves the shipping cost along the placed order.